aqilanwar/securitybox/README.md

 ## Implementing Programming on a safety box

 Helping a friend solving his assignment lol\
-A simple programme to implement programming on a safety box\
+A simple program to implement programming on a safety box\
 Language used -> C